KdotJPG/OpenSimplex2/README.md

 ![Renders 3D Classic](images/renders3Dc.png?raw=true)

-* OpenSimplex2F and OpenSimplex2S, 2D slices of 3D in the classic lattice orientation, look decent but are less optimized for X/Y planes being the primary focus.
+* OpenSimplex2F and OpenSimplex2S, 2D slices of 3D in the classic lattice orientation, look decent but are less ideal for X/Y planes being the primary focus.
-* This Updated OpenSimplex render shows less directional bias than original OpenSimplex.
+* This Updated OpenSimplex render appears to show less directional bias than original OpenSimplex.

 ### 4D OpenSimplex